bubbletroubles/PowerStig/GettingStarted.md

 ### Deploy DSC Resources

 All the DSC Resources that the PowerSTIG composite resources depend on need to be deployed to the node(s).
-You can do this one of three ways.
+You can do this a few different ways.

+1. [DSC Environment Analyzer (DSCEA)][DSCEA]
+    1. Recommended and easiest to get started with as it will automatically copy the resources to the target for you.
 1. Manually copy the DSC resource files to 'C:\Program Files\WindowsPowerShell\Modules'.
-    1. The simplest but does not scale well without custom automation.
+    1. Does not scale well without custom automation.
 1. Configure the target node LCM to use a [ResourceRepositoryShare][ResourceRepository] block.
 For more info see [Setting up a DSC SMB pull server][pullserversmb].
 1. Configure the target node LCM to use a [ResourceRepositoryWeb][ResourceRepository] block.
 For more info see [DSC pull service in Windows Server][pullserverhttp].

+If you are going to use DSCEA, skip to the "Audit Servers" section below.

-For now, just manually copy the DSC resources from the computer you installed PowerSTIG on to 'C:\Program Files\WindowsPowerShell\Modules' of the target node.
+If you go the second manual route, copy the DSC resources from the computer you installed PowerSTIG on to 'C:\Program Files\WindowsPowerShell\Modules' of the target node.
 You can use the following command to get the list of resources you need to copy.

 ```powershell